UV rays damage eyes

 Polarized lenses do not block UV rays, but they mitigate glare, which is useful when on the water. 😎

 Childrens’ eyes are particularly sensitive to the sun!
 Make sure they wear a hat and protective sunglasses, as well.

 Knowing exactly how damaging the sun’s rays are throughout the day is a real incentive to protect yourself.
-Last year, I put the Environmental Protection Agency’s UV Index app on my phone (it’s free!), and have used it ever since.
-(Get iOS version here)
+I use the Environmental Protection Agency’s UV Index app on my phone (it’s free!).

 Enjoy the sun, and stay safe!

 Consider these products: